 The worst of the group were the Mpow and the Powmee with a general lack of tonal quality and "breaking up" or fuzz at higher volumes.
 The CozyPhones was also unimpressive here as were the sound limited Snug Play+, though once again, developing eardrums would thank you if they could.
 The BENGOO Gaming Headset has good sound at lower volumes, but testers complained it got staticky and "weird" at higher volumes.
 One parent felt this compromise was a good one since it prevented kids from raising the volume to unreasonable levels.
 The LilGadget headphones have less tonal range but good enough sound at all volume levels with no static of fuzz at higher volumes.

-So, while Dr. Dre is unlikely to find any speakers in this lineup as worthy contenders, we do think some do an excellent job of giving children what they need, and they'll never know what they are missing.
+So, while no one will find these headphones worthy of studio use, we do think some do an excellent job of giving children what they need, and at a reasonable price.

-When it comes to headphones, quality is often captured in the sound metric, as lower quality options will provide subpar speakers, so reviewing our favorites for sound is a good place to start if you happened to have skipped it.
-However, quality can also be seen in how well the products are put together, how they adjust, if they stay fitted, the cord construction, padding, Bluetooth, and other features like sharing ports or sound limiting.
+When it comes to headphones, quality is often captured in the sound metric, as lower quality options will provide subpar speakers, so reviewing our favorites for sound is an excellent place to start if you happened to have skipped it.
+However, quality also includes how well they came together, how they adjust, if they stay fitted, the cord construction, padding, Bluetooth, and other features like sharing ports or sound limiting.